polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/account-data-structure.md

  --8<-- 'code/polkadot-protocol/protocol-components/accounts/account-data-structure/account-data-structure-1.rs'
 ```

-This defines a storage map named `Account`.
+The preceding code block defines a storage map named `Account`.
 The `StorageMap` is a type of on-chain storage in Substrate that maps keys to values.
 Here, `T` represents the generic parameter for the runtime configuration, which is defined by the pallet's configuration trait (`Config`).

 The `StorageMap` consists of the following parameters: